 Austin’s favorite things to do are playing with toys and being silly.
-He learned his letters on his own before he really even could talk well, and now he is reading exceptionally well for a child his age.
+He also loves to read and hike.
+I am often impressed with how far and hard he can push himself when he goes hiking and running with me.
 He loves all sorts of vehicles and dreams of being able to drive some of his favorites one day.

 Emma loves music, gymnastics, and swinging around on a playground.
+I can often hear her singing to herself as she goes about the house.
 Like Austin, she also loves reading.
 She often spends time writing stories and notes.
 She is eager to be helpful around the house, a trait that is much appreciated!

 From Nate's perspective

 Austin is an energetic, silly boy.
 I love coming home from work and hearing the same thing from him every day – “Dad!
 I want to play with you!”
 It has been fun seeing him succeed in home-school and devour new books.
 He has been so excited to have a sister and practically worships the ground she walks on.

 Emma joined our family later, but has seemed to fit right in.
 She is super helpful and affectionate.
 I love when she randomly comes up to give me hugs and tell me “I love you”.
 When it’s her turn to spend one-on-one time with me, she always chooses to ride our bikes to the park.

 The best thing about mom is….she gives me school lessons, makes me lunch, reads books to me, and goes on bike rides with me.

 The best thing about dad is….he makes me breakfast on Saturday like scrambled eggs, he goes on bike rides with me, and he plays with me.